Richard-Sti/CMBOlympics/README.md

 # Cosmic Microwave Background Olympics

 Toolkit for analysing cosmological “digital twin” simulations and Cosmic Microwave Background (CMB) observations.
-CMBO is built to measure the thermal Sunyaev–Zel’dovich (tSZ) signal at the locations of haloes drawn from the digital twins.
+CMBO is built to measure the thermal Sunyaev–Zel’dovich (tSZ) signal at the locations of haloes drawn from the digital twins, and to test whether the digital-twin halo masses are consistent with both the SZ map amplitude and SZ-derived mass estimates.

 ## Capabilities